 We rely on third-party channel partners for substantially all of our revenue.
 If our partners fail to perform, our ability to sell our products and services will be limited, and if we fail to optimize our channel partner model going forward, our operating results may be harmed.
-Additionally, a small number of distributors represents a large percentage of our revenue and gross accounts receivable, and one distributor accounted for 26% of our total net accounts receivable as of September 30, 2023.
+Additionally, a small number of distributors represents a large percentage of our revenue and accounts receivable, and one distributor accounted for 28% of our total net accounts receivable as of March 31, 2024.

 A significant portion of our sales is generated through a limited number of distributors, and substantially all of our revenue is from sales by our channel partners, including distributors and resellers.
 We depend on our channel partners to generate a significant portion of our sales opportunities and to manage our sales process.
 To the extent our channel partners are unsuccessful in selling our products, or if we are unable to enter into arrangements with and retain a sufficient number of high-quality channel partners in each of the regions in which we sell products, we are unable to keep them motivated to sell our products, or our channel partners shift focus to other vendors and/or our competitors, our ability to sell our products and operating results may be harmed.
 The termination of our relationship with any significant channel partner may adversely impact our sales and operating results.
+If we change our partner strategy, such as if we start engaging in more sales directly with customers, and if we terminate partners or partners terminate or reduce selling on our behalf based on changes in our strategy or for any other reason, this could harm our results.